 - Bake for 35 to 40 minutes, or when they turned golden in color.

-- Take the tray out of the oven and serve.
+- Take the tray out of the oven and serve your puff pastry apple turnovers.

-- You can use any apples you like, but if you prefer the green ones (like Granny Smith), add a bit more sugar to balance the apple filling’s tanginess.
+- Cook's Tip #1: You can use any apples you like, but if you prefer the green ones (like Granny Smith), add a bit more sugar to balance the apple filling's tanginess.

-- When cooking the apple mixture, do not smash all the apples.
+- Cook's Tip #2: When cooking the apple mixture, do not smash all the apples.
 Keep some chopped bits in the filling.

-- Remember to thaw the puff pastry completely before unrolling it.
+- Cook's Tip #3: Remember to thaw the puff pastry completely before unrolling it.
 It helps in keeping the dough intact.

-- When balancing the flavor of the apple filling, remember that you will be adding brown sugar later on, so it’s better to keep it on the not-to-sweet side.
+- Cook's Tip #4: When balancing the flavor of the apple filling, remember that you will be adding brown sugar later on, so it's better to keep it on the not-to-sweet side.

-- The easy apple turnovers can be prepared ahead.
-You just need to make sure they are properly covered while chilling in the refrigerator — for no more than 24 hours.
+- Cook's Tip #5: These apple turnovers with puff pastry can be prepared ahead.
+You just need to make sure they are properly covered while chilling in the refrigerator -- for no more than 24 hours.